 We host several talks and panel discussions throughout the year, usually on Wednesday afternoons.
-These are designed to support students in their transition from undergraduate student to independent researcher and include an opportunity to socialise at the Part III Café afterwards.
-Topics covered include PhD applications, research opportunities, advice on how to prepare a talk, etc. For further information see Section 17 - Research Careers and the Part III Calendar (Appendix II).
+These are designed to support students in their transition from undergraduate student to independent researcher.
+Topics covered include PhD applications, research opportunities, advice on how to prepare a talk, etc. For further information see Section 18 - Research Careers and the Part III Calendar (Appendix II).
+This academic year all Wednesday afternoon talks will take place via Zoom.

+Part III Café

-Part III Café: Every Wednesday between 5 and 6pm during full term (regardless of whether a Wednesday afternoon event is scheduled) the Faculty offers refreshments in the Central Core.
+Every Wednesday between 5 and 6pm during full term (regardless of whether a Wednesday afternoon event is scheduled) we will host a virtual Part III Café on the Part III Teams server.
 Part III students are encouraged to use the opportunity to socialise or meet with their study groups.

-12. Seminars and General Interest Lectures
+13. Seminars and General Interest Lectures

-You are welcome at any lecture course or seminar organised by the departments.
-Indeed, you are welcome at most lectures and seminars organised throughout the University.
 All lectures in the University are listed at timetable.cam.ac.uk.
-Notices announcing seminars in DAMTP, DPMMS and other select departments will be placed on central noticeboards and information screens at the CMS.
-Students may also wish to consult the departmental websites and talks.cam.ac.uk, where it is possible to subscribe to talk information for individual seminar series using ical/vcal, or sign up to email reminders.
+Notices announcing seminars in DAMTP and DPMMS will be available on talks.cam.ac.uk, via the departmental websites, and may be placed on central noticeboards and information screens at the CMS.
+It is possible to subscribe to talk information for individual seminar series using ical/vcal on talks.cam.ac.uk, or sign up to email reminders.